The Rewired Life: Seeking Better, Not Just More

 Jeff is a career banker, data scientist, behavioral economist, and choice architect.
 Jeff has held banking and consulting leadership roles at Wells Fargo, Citibank, KPMG, and IBM.

-Each “NOT” represents a trait that, when left unchecked, can distort our decision-making, drain our energy, and delay our growth.
+Each “NOT” represents a trait, when left unchecked, can distort our decision-making, drain our energy, and delay our growth.
 By avoiding these patterns, we free up space for more authentic, purpose-driven living.
+The "NOT" categories are considered bounds to avoid.
+What remains is available for our healthy decision-making

-Proposing a shift toward activities that bring joy is one thing, but implementing it is a different challenge.
-Many believe that achieving "enough" - like earning money or achieving work goals, like closing deals or hitting budget targets - boosts happiness.
-Yet, could the time spent earning or pursuing career milestones be redirected toward activities that help others and lead to greater fulfillment?
-As discussed in our "Seeking what not to seek" article, the research suggests that the answer is “Yes.”
-However, our instinctual drive to seek often obscures awareness of alternative pursuits that may better support happiness.
+Proposing a shift toward activities bringing joy is one thing, but implementing it is a different challenge.
+The challenge of seeking is directing it and knowing when "enough" has been achieved.
+Many believe achieving - like earning more money or surpassing work goals, like closing deals or hitting budget targets - boosts happiness.
+Yet, could the time spent earning or pursuing career milestones be redirected toward activities helping others and leading to greater fulfillment?
+As discussed in our "Seeking what not to seek" article, the research suggests the answer is “Yes.”
+However, our instinctual drive to seek often obscures awareness of alternative pursuits better supporting our happiness.

 “It is not the man who has too little, but the man who craves more, that is poor.” — Seneca